This HOMEPAGE enlists links for events

 A hotlink to display a page with synopsis of Ph.D. thesis of Aravamudhan

-Alink for an Elementary Article on NMR
+Alink for an e-book on NMR as a too for structure determination

 An OUTLINE for activity at U.S.I.C.